 Industries such as online marketing change quickly - very quickly.
 If you're post is out of date it can be annoying on the one hand and down right damaging on the other.
 Two examples:

-When writing my post on Ifttt I came across a huge number of other posts explaining how brilliant the Twitter recipes were.
+When writing an old post on Ifttt I came across a huge number of other posts explaining how brilliant the Twitter recipes were.
 BUT, Twitter launched it's new API back in September 2012, which meant Ifttt had to remove all of its Twitter triggers.
 So, 7 months down the line, all the blog posts are out there now full of redundant info about recipes which you just can't produce.
 End result - it's annoying and time is wasted.

 If you're a small business searching around for information on how to improve your SEO you're still more than likely to come across blog posts which were written a few years ago.
 These were the days before Google Panda and Penguin when things were altogether a very different ball game.